danieldk/conllx-utils/README.md

 ## Introduction

 This is a set of utilities to modify files in the CoNLL-X tabular files.
-The focus of this package is interoperability with TCF (Text Corpus Format).
-However, the majority of the utilities are also useful outside TCF.
 The package contains the following programs:

 * conllx-cleanup: replace most Unicode punctuation characters by by ASCII equivalents.